okNeeraj/netflix-gpt/README.md

 @tailwind utilities;
 ```

-- Now you create a react app with tailwind css successfully.
+- Now you created a react app with tailwind css successfully.
 Now run the below command on your terminal to start your local development server.

 ```js
 npm start